 Raging Bull is also supremely well-made, well-shot, and well-edited.
 No scenes make that more apparent than the scenes within the ring.
 While all of the fights are extremely violent, there is this one fight that is absolutely breathtaking.
 It is edited and shot to feel like a nightmare.
 The lighting in the scene also helps make it the most memorable sequence in the film.
 As Sugar Ray Robinson gets ready for one final attack on Jake, the film builds anticipation with excellent filmmaking.
 A stunning sequence of shots.
 As Jake does his best to stay on the ropes and on his feet, you – as a viewer – are split.
 You both want him to overcome the attack and you want him to succumb to the pain – to accept the full power of a loss.

 Raging Bull is a tragedy about a tired boxer with a Madonna-whore complex, who loses drive and ambition along his career thus leaving him in a devastatingly depressing state at the end of the film.
 It does feature sequences within the ring where he exorcises his demons, but his real fights take place outside of it as he tries to dominate by strong-arming his environment, his brother, and his wives.
 The film excels both inside and out of the boxing ring.
 Raging Bull is undoubtedly a masterpiece.
-It is a flawless film with palpable violence, utterly convincing acting, and state of the art filmmaking.
+It is a flawless film with palpable violence, utterly convincing acting, and then-state of the art filmmaking.

 10 out of 10